COMIC PACKS

 The story of those sealed plastic bags containing between five and two different comic books and sold as a package at a marginal discount in supermarkets and department stores began on November 30th 1961.

 This was in sharp contrast to the increasingly difficult task of selling comic books through newsstands and the traditional but frustratingly unprofitable setup of reimbursing resellers for unsold items (a business model which of course did nothing whatsoever to encourage actual sales).
 It was thus only a matter of time before other publishers would try and start to copy DC's Comicpac concept.
-The opportunity to do so came when the well established Whitman company (a division of Western Publishing) took over the distribution of DC's packaged comics to supermarkets in 1967, inviting a quickly growing number of additional publishers to join in (cf. THOUGHT BALLON #26).
+The opportunity to do so came when the well established Whitman company (a division of Western Publishing) took over the distribution of DC's packaged comics to supermarkets in 1967, inviting a quickly growing number of additional publishers to join in.

 1968